 Greek letter sigma is the usual symbol for the standard deviation.

-- an informal unit of angle measure originating in astrology.
+- a unit of angle measure originating in astrology.
 The Sun's annual

 path through the sky, called the Zodiac, is divided into 12 parts called signs,